2026 average fertilizer prices. Actual prices vary by dealer and region.

 Step-by-Step Example

-Select fertilizer product
+Select your fertilizer product and enter analysis

 Real-World Use Cases

-Pre-Season Fertilizer Planning
+Pre-Season Fertilizer Ordering and Budgeting

 Common Mistakes to Avoid

 Confusing nutrient recommendations with product rates.
 A soil test recommending 180 lbs N does not mean 180 lbs of urea.
 You need 391 lbs of urea to deliver 180 lbs of actual nitrogen.
+This is the most costly calculation error in agricultural inputs.

 Frequently Asked Questions